SeaQL/seaql.github.io/Seaography/docs/02-tool-internals.md

 ## Generators

 The generators are responsible for generating the Rust code.
-Also, it is the main point where new features are implemented.
+It is the main point where the core features we provide reside.
 Currently the project only implements the expanded code generator.
 A procedural macro based generator is WIP and will depend on the expanded format generator to generate code with fewer lines of code but same functionality.

 All examples are based on https://dev.mysql.com/doc/sakila/en/ database.

 ### Expanded mode

 The expanded generator produce all Rust code.
-Its easier to modify, but harder to maintain and larger surface of code means more bugs.
+Its easier to modify, but harder to maintain long term.
+In case a new version of the generator exists you have to regenerate the whole project and apply the your custom modifications again.

 #### Example entity